 Internet Directory for Botany

 An invaluable resource for botanists looking for information on the web.
 Includes databases searchable alphabetically or by subject.
-There are more links here than you could possibly search in one sitting, and it's constantly being updated.

 Another excellent resource for information about environmental issues.
 This site includes links, contacts for organizations, and publications.